matiasvlevi/electronics-workshops-doc/docs/digitalio.md

 > Challenge: Make a counter with a button. \
-> Each time the button is pressed, we add 1 to the count. \
+> Each time the button is pressed, add 1 to the count. \
 > Print the count in the serial monitor. \
 > Hint; Create a `count` variable